Fraud Blocker

 By: Barry E. Haimo, Esq.

-Scammers are everywhere, but estate planning scammers are especially vile.
-After all, it won’t be easy for your beneficiaries to undo the work of a scammer while trying to distribute property and mourn the loss of their loved one.
+While scammers are everywhere, estate planning scammers are especially vile.
+After all, it won’t be easy for your beneficiaries to undo the work of a scammer as they’re trying to distribute your assets and mourn the loss of their loved one.

-Keep an eye out for popular estate plan scams to keep yourself and your estate safe.
+Keep an eye out for common estate plan scams to protect yourself and your estate.

 Don’t Trust Living Trusts